MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ms.author: anuchan
 ---

-# Pagination & iteration in the Azure SDK for Java
+# Pagination and iteration in the Azure SDK for Java

 This article provides an overview of how to make use of Azure SDK for Java pagination and iteration functionality to efficiently and productively work with large data sets.
 Many operations provided by the client libraries within the Azure Java SDK return more than one result.
 The Azure Java SDK defines a set of acceptable return types in these cases to ensure developer experience is maximized through consistency.
 The return types used are `PagedIterable` for sync APIs and `PagedFlux` for async APIs.
 The APIs differ slightly on account of their different use cases, but conceptually they meet the same expectations: